mzuther/StempelWerk/README.md

 ### `template_dir`

 Path to root of template directory, relative to `root_dir`.
-This directory is scanned recursively, and all files with an suffix matching the setting `included_suffixes` will be rendered using Jinja.
+This directory is scanned recursively, and all files matching the setting `included_file_names` will be rendered using Jinja.

 ### `output_dir`